Research Lab: Hughes

 Dr. Hughes leads a research group consisting of graduate and postgraduate students where the main research centers around improving DNA collection, room temperature DNA preservation, sample preparation, and DNA typing methods for skeletal and highly decomposed tissues for missing persons and disaster victim identification (DVI) applications.

-Other current research interests include exploring alternate DNA markers (INNULs, INDELs, SNPs) and various Next Generation Sequencing (NGS)/ Massively Parallel Sequencing (MPS) technologies for forensic and intelligence purposes.
-These markers may be used to identify persons, or determine ancestry or phenotypic traits such as hair, eye and skin color.
-In addition, she investigates sample enhancement strategies for low level and degraded samples prior to MPS.
+Other current research interests include exploring the utility of various Next Generation Sequencing (NGS)/ Massively Parallel Sequencing (MPS) technologies for forensic and intelligence purposes.
+These markers may be used to identify persons, or determine biogeographic ancestry or phenotypic traits such as hair, eye and skin color.
+In addition, she investigates sample enhancement strategies for low level and degraded samples.

-Dr. Hughes also conducts research projects aimed to improve the collection, DNA extraction and genotyping methods from handled items (eg. “touch” samples and explosive devices), sexual assault samples, genetic genealogy, and assessing the utility and persistence of body fluid identification markers (miRNA) in environmentally challenging samples using capillary electrophoresis and MPS methods.
+Dr. Hughes also conducts research projects aimed to improve the collection, DNA extraction and genotyping methods from handled items (eg. “touch” samples and explosive devices), sexual assault samples, forensic investigative genetic genealogy, and environmentally challenged samples using capillary electrophoresis, MPS, and rapid DNA methods.

 Research Updates